samantdubey/weather-app/README.md

 # weather-app
-When enter the city name it will give you the weather conditions like temperature, humidity and wind speed for that city.
+When we enter the city name it will give you the weather conditions like temperature, humidity and wind speed for that city.